eampo/Game-Of-Thrones-Twitter-Influencers/README.md

 # data-engineering

+MSCA 31012
 This is the GitHub repository for Team Data Ipsum's final project.

 Team Members:
-Eli Ampo, Ramkumar Shanker, Chris Stavropoulos
+Elijah Ampo, Ramkumar Shanker, Chris Stavropoulos

 NOTES: Google suspended our Google Cloud Platform projected for 'mining cryptocurrency'.
 We have filed an appeal but they have not reinstated our project as of today, 6/3/2018.

 Documents: